a7ex/FindSimulator/README.md

 ```
 OVERVIEW: Interface to simctl in order to get suitable strings for destinations for the xcodebuild command.

-USAGE: findsimulator [--os-type <os-type>] [--major-os-version <major-os-version>] [--sub-os-version <sub-os-version>] [--pairs ...] [--list-all ...] [--version ...] [<name_contains>]
+USAGE: findsimulator [--os-type <os-type>] [--regex-pattern <regex-pattern>] [--major-os-version <major-os-version>] [--sub-os-version <sub-os-version>] [--pairs ...] [--list-all ...] [--version ...] [<name-contains>]

 ARGUMENTS:
-  <name_contains>         A string contains check on the name of the simulator.
+  <name-contains>         A simple 'string contains' check on the name of the simulator.
+Use the [-r | --regex-pattern] option for more finegrained searches instead.

 OPTIONS:
   -o, --os-type <os-type> The os type.
 It can be either 'ios', 'watchos' or 'tvos'.
-Does only apply without '-pairs' option. (default: ios)
+Does only apply without '--pairs' option. (default: ios)
+  -r, --regex-pattern <regex-pattern>
+                          A regex pattern to match the device name.
+Does only apply without '--pairs' option.
   -m, --major-os-version <major-os-version>
                           The major OS version.
-Can be something like '12' or '14', 'all' or 'latest', which is the latest installed major
-                          version.
-Does only apply without '-pairs' option. (default: all)
+Can be something like '12' or '14', 'all' or 'latest', which is the latest installed major version.
+Does only apply without '--pairs' option. (default: all)
   -s, --sub-os-version <sub-os-version>
                           The minor OS version.
-Can be something like '2' or '4', 'all' or 'latest', which is the latest installed minor version
-                          of a given major version.
+Can be something like '2' or '4', 'all' or 'latest', which is the latest installed minor version of a given major version.
 Note, if 'majorOSVersion' is set to 'latest', then minor version will also be 'latest'.
-Does
+Does only apply
-                          only apply without '-pairs' option. (default: all)
+                          without '-pairs' option. (default: all)
   -p, --pairs             Find iPhone Simulator in available iPhone/Watch Pairs.
   -l, --list-all          List all available and matching simulators.
   -v, --version           Print version of this tool.